Skip to main content

 "I can look at everything on your display, flick on your cam and mic, and you wouldn't even notice.
 Oh, and I have got access to all your emails, contacts, and social media accounts too," the email reads.

-In this scam, police said the suspect includes a photo of the victim's home, along with personal details like their name, date of birth and phone number to establish they know who the victim is.
+In this scam, police say the suspect includes a photo of the victim's home, along with personal details like their name, date of birth and phone number to establish they know who the victim is.

 "Once you pay up, you'll sleep like a baby.
 I keep my word," the fraudster wrote, adding that all evidence will be "wiped clean" once the payment has been transferred.